New Technical Conditions 2026 in Poland - what changes from September 20?

 -

-Follow the legislative process - the draft regulation was at the review stage.
+Follow the legislative process - the draft is at the legal drafting committee stage, with the minister's signature and promulgation in the Journal of Laws still ahead.
 The final content of the regulations may differ from the draft.
-The full text is available on the Government Legislation Centre website (registry number: 68).
+The full text and the status of subsequent stages are available on the Government Legislation Centre website (registry number: 68, project number 12398903).

 Summary